MichalinaK06/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - Test different $v_0$ (e.g., 10, 20, 30 m/s) or $g$ (e.g., 9.8 vs. 1.62 m/s²) to see scaling effects.
 - Add $h > 0$ by solving the quadratic for $T$ and recomputing $R$.

----

-### Conclusion
-The range’s dependence on $\theta$ is elegantly captured by $R = \frac{v_0^2 \sin 2\theta}{g}$, with a sweet spot at 45° for flat ground.
-Tweaking $v_0$, $g$, or adding real-world factors like height or drag enriches the problem, making it a versatile tool for understanding everything from sports to space exploration.
-The simulation brings it to life—try it out and watch those parabolas soar!